vivaria/edisonrul.ing/docs/source/cards/t/the-forces-of-darkness.md

 ### Card Rulings

-●“The Forces of Darkness” targets 2 “Dark World” monsters in the GY.
+*   “The Forces of Darkness” targets 2 “Dark World” monsters in the GY.
 If “Disappear” is chained to remove from play 1 of the targeted monsters, the other 1 is still returned to your hand.